developerdave94/nx-mvie-install/instructions.md

 ### Using GParted to Increase Disk Space
   1. Download the GParted 1.3.1 AMD64 ISO from the following site (https://gparted.org/download.php) to your PC.
   2. Shut Down the VM.
 On VMWare Fusion under the list of Virtual Machines hold CTRL + Right Click on the VM to display the 'Show Config File in Finder' option.
 Select it to be brought to the VM's .vmx file.
-  3. Open up the .vmx file with TextEdit and add `biosbootDelay="5000"` to the top of the file then hit Save.
+Open up the .vmx file with TextEdit and add `biosbootDelay="5000"` to the top of the file then hit Save.
+  3. Back on VMWare Fusion, Right Click the VM and go to Settings.
+Select CD/DVD (SATA) and from the dropdown you'll want to Choose Disc or Image and grab the GParted ISO.
+Once you've done that, go back to Settings and select Hard Disk (SCSI).
+Drag the slider to increase the Disk Size to ~ 75GB and hit Apply.
+You can now close out of the Settings.
+  4.